Assam Career : Bodoland University Recruitment 2023

 No. of posts : 1

-Qualification : PhD / MPhil / Post Graduate in Social Science / Humanities discipline with minimum of 55% marks
+Qualification : Ph.D./M.Phil./ Post Graduate in History or any other allied discipline with minimum 55% of marks.

+Also Read : Shiv Shakti & Tiranga Points : The new areas on the Moon

-Also Read : Assam CM congratulates his ‘young friend’ for giving him ‘fantastic news’
+Also Read : Assam CM requests tourists to stay in tea garden bungalows

-How to apply : Candidates can send their resumes along with all supporting documents as a single pdf file to pralipbu@gmail.com on or before 7th September 2023
+How to apply : Candidates should send his/her Biodata/ CV/ Resume along with all the supporting documents as single pdf file to: sudevbasumatary@gmail.com on or before 10th September 2023.

 Detailed Advertisement : Click Here